Justin Baldoni: Man Enough projects

+In 2017, Baldoni gave a TED talk called "Why I’m Done Trying to Be 'Man Enough,'" which went on to inspire a web series.

 In July 2017, Variety announced that Baldoni was developing a talk show through his media company Wayfarer Entertainment.
 The show, entitled Man Enough, is described as a disruptive panel series that explores what it means to be a man today.
 Eight 25-minute episodes were to be distributed on the internet.
 In 2021, Baldoni released a book under the same premise.

-He began a podcast series under the same name with co-hosts Liz Plank and Jamey Heath.
-A children's version of the book Boys Will Be Human was released in October 2022.
+A children's version of the book, Boys Will Be Human, was released in October 2022.

+In June 2021, it was announced that Wayfarer was launching The Man Enough Podcast in partnership with Procter & Gamble.
+Baldoni led the podcast series with co-hosts Liz Plank and Jamey Heath.
+It was an honoree at the 2022 Weebly Awards.
 Plank left the podcast in 2024 after The New York Times reported allegations that Baldoni sexually harassed Blake Lively.
 Plank wrote in a statement, "I will continue to support everyone who calls out injustice and holds the people standing in their way accountable".

 Wayfarer Studios

-Baldoni co-founded a production company called Wayfarer Entertainment, named for the founder of the Baháʼí faith, that produces television, films, and digital content.
+Baldoni and Steve Sarowitz co-founded a production company called Wayfarer Entertainment, named for a phrase used by the founder of the Baháʼí faith, that produces television, films, and digital content.
 In 2019, Wayfarer sold a majority stake in the company to investment fund 4S Bay Partners, setting up a $25 million content fund, and was renamed Wayfarer Studios in 2020.
+In 2022, the studio received a $125 million investment from Sarowitz.
 The studio's most successful project to date is the 2024 romance drama It Ends with Us, that Baldoni directs and stars in.
-The film has grossed $391 million at the box office.
-The studio has also partnered with the nonprofit No More to provide resources and information related to domestic abuse and violence such as that shown in the film.
-No More dedicates itself is to ending domestic and sexual violence.
-They work to increase awareness, inspire action, and fuel culture change with a view to eradicating domestic violence.
-It is a global initiative that comprises “the largest coalition of non-profits, corporations, government agencies, media, schools, and individuals addressing domestic and sexual violence”.
-They say they are “committed to engaging, reaching, and working with people from diverse communities”.
+The film grossed $351 million at the box office.
+The studio partnered with the nonprofit No More to provide resources and information related to domestic abuse and violence such as that shown in the film.

 In 2014, Baldoni through Wayfarer Studios' philanthropic branch, Wayfarer Foundation started the annual Skid Row Carnival of Love in downtown Los Angeles.
-The event served between 4 and 5 thousand homeless individuals living around Skid Row providing career services such as "housing services, domestic violence services, dental and medical exams, an eye clinic, haircuts, and massages" and other festivities such as face-painting, live concerts, and children's activities.
+The event served between 4,000 and 5,000 homeless individuals living around Skid Row, providing career services such as "housing services, domestic violence services, dental and medical exams, an eye clinic, haircuts, and massages" and other festivities such as face-painting, live concerts, and children's activities.
 The Foundation was shuttered in May 2025.